Master hexagonal architecture in Rust

 is defined to hold the Result

-it should return in response to AuthorRepository::
+it should return in response AuthorRepository::

 calls 29